bartak-v/ecdsa-haskell/doc/README.md

 The project was implemented in Haskell using GHC 9.2.5.

 This program is able to parse and work with arbitrary Elliptical Curve over prime finite fields (such as SECP256K1, SECP384R1, etc.).
-It does not currently work with curves over 2 finite fields.
+It does not currently work with curves over 2-finite fields.

 Only y^2≡x^3+ax+b type curve currently work.